theghostmac/mybankie-ai-chatbot/AI-Model.md

 ### Technologies and Tools
 - **Data Science and ML Libraries:** Python with libraries like Scikit-Learn, TensorFlow, PyTorch, and Pandas for data manipulation and machine learning.
-- **APIs and Microservices:** Flask or FastAPI for deploying your model with a Python backend.
+- **APIs and Microservices:** Flask or FastAPI for deploying the model with a Python backend.
 - **Database Management:** SQL databases for structured financial data or NoSQL for more flexible schema requirements.
 - **Model Monitoring:** Tools like MLflow or TensorBoard to track model experiments and deployments.